 2011-12: Ferraro had a solid, if not spectacular, first season of pro hockey playing in the AHL as a 20-year-old.
 Playing a sound, two-way game, he scored 9 goals with 11 assists and was minus-six with 47 penalty minutes in 56 games for the Red Wings’ affiliate Grand Rapids.
 He did not see any post-season action as the Griffins failed to make the AHL playoffs; finishing fourth in the North Division.

 Ferraro is the son of former NHL player Ray Ferraro, He is well schooled on what it takes to be a professional hockey player and is a leader on and off the ice.
 Intelligent and articulate, he was one of the fastest players available for the 2009 NHL Draft, he won that category at the top prospects game in Oshawa.
-Ferraro is a shooter first and foremost, not that he can’t make plays to teammates but at least in Red Deer he’s counted on to be the guy putting the puck in the net.
+Ferraro is a shooter first and foremost, though he can make plays to set up teammates.
 He’s a tenacious forward and doesn’t give up on plays.
 He’s not big but he’s strong and likes to battle for position in front of the net but has a knack for getting open in the slot too.